 Because the Company is organized and operated as a REIT under the Code, it is required by law to distribute annually at least 90% of its REIT taxable income, which it does in the form of quarterly and special dividend payments.
-The Company accrues the dividend payable on the accounting date, which causes an offsetting reduction in retained earnings.
+The Company accrues the dividend payable on the dividend declaration date, which causes an offsetting reduction in retained earnings as of the dividend declaration date.